metadata-research/yamz/README.md

  `python -c 'import os; print(os.urandom(16))'`

 You can use a sepaprate set of credentials for the production instance if you like (as in the example below), just separate them with a label which you can pass when you initialize the database [dev] is the default specified in ice.py.

-The identifier API will not work with local host so to get things set up you might use the merged version as an intermediate setup.
+Add additional credentials for other authentication services (right now the only other supported is ORCID)

     [dev]
-     google_client_id = google_client_id_placeholder
-     google_client_secret = google_client_secret_placeholder
+     google_client_id = google_client_id_placeholder [these come from the google cloud api console] google_client_secret = google_client_secret_placeholder
+     orcid_client_id = orcid_client_id_placehoder [these come from 'developer tools' under your profile in the ORCID portal] orcid_client_secret = orcid_client_secret_placeholder
      app_secret = SECRET
     [production]
      google_client_id = google_client_id_placeholder
      google_client_secret = google_client_secret_placeholder
      app_secret = SECRET
+     orcid_client_id = orcid_client_id_placehoder
+     orcid_client_secret = orcid_client_secret_placeholder

 Assign the appropriate permissions to the file